Why is it so hard to articulate and document shared team values?

 Integrity.
 Accountability.
 Diversity.

-Here are three questions that I’ve found can help filter the signal from the noise…
+Here are three questions that can help filter the signal from the noise…

-First, flip it around and see if it still makes sense.
+First, flip the value around and see if it still makes sense.

-If we believe that our differentiator is that we will create a product that is beautiful and easy to use, we should think about who we believe is intentionally building something ugly and unnecessarily complicated?
+If we think it’s unique to build a product that is beautiful and easy to use, we should ask who is intentionally building something ugly and unnecessarily complicated?

-If we say that our customers come first, we need to point to those who genuinely don’t care and put them last.
+If we say that our customers come first, we need to point to teams who genuinely don’t care and put them last.

 If we say our policy is “don’t be a dick” (and think that explains it all in as much detail as is required) it’s useful to consider the team who are intentionally dicks and what advantages that might give them.

-If we can’t identify anybody who believes the opposite then we likely haven’t identified a useful value or a competitive advantage.
+If we can’t find anybody who believes the opposite then we likely haven’t identified a useful value or a competitive advantage.
 We’ve just uncovered the table stakes.

 Think about algebra.
 If we have the same value in the numerator and denominator then they cancel each other out.